PowerShell/Community-Blog/Posts/2023/09/List-OS-Object-Names.md

 ## Signatures

 As explained previously, we are going to define function signatures, and structs using C#.
-Due to similarities between C# and PowerShell, this shouldn't be complicated to understand.
+Due to similarities between C# and PowerShell, this should be relatively familiar.

 ```csharp
 namespace Utilities